CyclopsMC/EvilCraft/README.md

 _Coming soon, but when looking at the build file it should be pretty straightforward_

 ### License
-All code is licenced under [Creative Commons 4](http://creativecommons.org/licenses/by/4.0/)
+All code and images are licenced under [Creative Commons 4](http://creativecommons.org/licenses/by/4.0/)